 An integrated EU energy market is the most cost-effective way to ensure secure and affordable supplies to EU citizens.
 Through common energy market rules and cross-border infrastructure, energy can be produced in one EU country and delivered to consumers in another.
-This keeps prices in check by creating competition and giving consumers choices when it comes to their energy supplier.
+This keeps prices in check by creating competition and allowing consumers to choose energy suppliers.

 New electricity market design

-Today's electricity market has fundamentally changed since 2009 when the latest legislation was introduced.
-The share of electricity produced by renewables is expected to grow from 25% today to 50% in 2030.
-But when the sun doesn not shine and the wind does not blow, electricity must still be produced in sufficient quantities to deliver energy to consumers.
+Today's electricity market has fundamentally changed since 2009, when the most recent legislation was introduced.
+The share of electricity produced by renewables is expected to grow from 25% to 50% in 2030.
+But when the sun does not shine and the wind does not blow, electricity must still be produced in sufficient quantities to deliver energy to consumers.

 Markets need to be improved to meet the needs of renewable energies and attract investment in the resources, like energy storage, that can compensate for variable energy production.